dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

 });
 ```

-*I'm at this stage at 16:45 of Monday April 14, 2025.
+*I'm at this stage at 17:00 of Monday April 14, 2025.
 No error detected in Cursor*

 ### Run the Basic Electron App:

-Execute the following command in our terminal to set up the dependencies:
+Set up the dependencies bt executing the following command in our terminal :
 ``` Bash
 npm install
 ```